frontenddogma/web-development-glossary/manuscript/m.md

 : → Markup language

 Mobile
-: In computing, human-computer interaction in which a computer is expected to be transported during normal usage, which allows for transmission of data, voice and video.
+: In computing, human-computer interaction in which a computer is expected to be transported during normal usage, which allows for transmission of data, voice, and video.
 Mobile computing involves mobile communication, mobile hardware, and mobile software.
-Communication issues include ad hoc networks and infrastructure networks as well as communication properties, protocols, data formats and concrete technologies.
-Hardware includes mobile devices or device components.
-Mobile software deals with the characteristics and requirements of mobile applications.&nbsp;[†](#w-mobile)
+Communication includes _ad hoc_ networks and infrastructure networks as well as communication properties, protocols, data formats, and concrete technologies.&nbsp;[†](#w-mobile)

 Mobile First
 : A form of progressive enhancement and an approach to web development and web design that focuses on prioritizing design and development for mobile screen sizes over design and development for desktop screen sizes.
 The rationale behind the mobile-first approach is to provide users with good user experiences at all screen sizes—by starting with creating a user experience that works well on small screens, and then building on top of that to further enrich the user experience as the screen size increases.
 The mobile-first approach contrasts with the older approach of designing for desktop screen sizes first, and then only later adding some support for small screen sizes.&nbsp;[‡](#m-mobile-first)